leaningtech/labs/src/content/docs/cheerpj3/13-examples/01-applet.md

 ---
-title: Applet
+title: Pitch applet
 ---

-In this tutorial you will learn how to run an applet in your webpage using CheerpJ
+In this tutorial you will learn how to run a Java applet in a modern browser by integrating CheerpJ within your page.

+For this tutorial we will use the Pitch applet from NASA's [Beginner's Guide to Aeronautics](https://www.grc.nasa.gov/WWW/K-12/airplane/).
+This applet shows an interactive animation of an aircraft's pitch motion.
+[See more](https://www1.grc.nasa.gov/beginners-guide-to-aeronautics/aircraft-rotations/).

 ## Prerequisites